 Running an online shop without following any metrics is like shooting aimlessly with your eyes closed.
 You might be lucky and hit the target, but you wouldn't know what caused it.
 Thus, you wouldn't be able to repeat the hit.
-How to measure your ecommerce business’ success through the different stages?
-Let’s find out.
+In this article, we'll walk you through the different stages of measuring your ecommerce business's success.

-Each stage comes different types of metrics that you can track, offering you data based on which you can get a better understanding of your customers’ behavior and make informed decisions based on your improved knowledge.
+Each stage comes with different metrics that you can track, offering you data based on which you can better understand your customer's behavior and make informed decisions based on your improved knowledge.

-While there are a bunch of good tools you can use to follow and analyze your ecommerce metrics, it can be overwhelming to choose which numbers to follow.
-The good thing is, you don’t have to follow them all.
-The key is to know which metrics matter the most for your business - and we’re here to help with that.
+While you can use many good tools to follow and analyze your ecommerce metrics, it can be overwhelming to choose which numbers to follow.
+The good thing is, you don't have to follow them all.
+The key is to know which metrics matter the most for your business — and we're here to help with that.

-Google Analytics is even able to tell you in what age group your website visitors belong and what gender they represent.
-Planning your website content and offering based on your website visitors' demographic information is an effective way to boost up your online sales.
+Google Analytics can even tell you what age group your website visitors belong to and what gender they represent.
+Planning your website content and offers based on your website visitors' demographic information is an effective way to boost your online sales.

 Channel, source, and medium

 Every ecommerce manager should be aware of their most effective traffic channels, sources, and mediums.
-Channels tell if the visitor has found your website via e.g. organic search, paid search, or social media.
+Channels tell if the visitor has found your website, e.g., organic search, paid search, or social media.
 Other most common channels of traffic are direct, referral, and email.

-Source splits the channels into smaller pieces.
-For example, social media can be split into Facebook, Instagram, and Twitter.
+The source splits the channels into smaller pieces.
+For example, social media can be divided into Facebook, Instagram, and Twitter.

 Lastly, the medium can tell, for example, whether the traffic from a specific source was generated by a paid campaign or organically.

-A useful tool, if you want to follow the performance of your different ad campaigns with Google Analytics, is the Campaign URL-builder.
+The Campaign URL-builder is a helpful tool if you want to follow the performance of your different ad campaigns with Google Analytics.

 Engagement metrics measure how much your existing or potential customers are drawn to the content you publish and how much they interact with your brand.
-High engagement rates, no matter the platform, mean that the content you’re creating and publishing is interesting and catching the attention of your buyers.
+High engagement rates, no matter the platform, means that the content you're creating is exciting and catches your buyers' attention.

-Engagement is an essential part of collecting data and gaining insights for better understanding of your audience.
-You want to measure these metrics to make sure that the effort and money you’re putting into your strategies is actually paying off.
-This information shows exactly what works on your audience and what seems to be the most effective form of communication and topics.
-Understanding what kind of content seems to draw the most attention, allows you to make informed decisions on the content you're producing, the structure of your website, and the keywords you’re using.
+This information shows precisely what works for your audience and what seems to be the most effective form of communication and topics.
+Understanding what kind of content seems to draw the most attention allows you to make informed decisions on the content you're producing, the structure of your website, and the keywords you're using.

-You can measure the engagement of almost all of your content (so blogs, social media posts, newsletters), and your website.
-Let’s take a look at what it is that you should be keeping an eye on:
+You can measure the engagement of almost all of your content (blogs, social media posts, and newsletters) and your website.
+Let's look at what you should be keeping an eye on.

-A bounce is a single-page session on your site, so if a user opens a single page on your site and then leaves without clicking on anything else, the Analytics server sees that as a bounce.
-You want to avoid a high bounce rate in any case, but especially since a study found that bounce rate was closely correlated to first page Google rankings.
+A bounce is a single-page session on your site, so if a user opens a single page and then leaves without clicking on anything else, the Analytics server sees that as a bounce.
+You want to avoid a high bounce rate in any case, especially since a study found that bounce rate was closely correlated to first-page Google rankings.

 Average time on page

-Delivery rate is something that should be tracked consistently, as it should stay above 95%.
-If not, it’s time to review your recipient lists and clean it up.
-Additionally, making sure you’re using mobile friendly templates, as well as taking a look at your titles and copies and making sure they’re not being marked as spam.
+The delivery rate should be tracked consistently and stay above 95%.
+If not, it's time to review your recipient lists and clean them up.
+Additionally, ensure you're using mobile-friendly templates, optimizing your titles and copies, and ensuring your emails are not being marked as spam.

 Email open rate is, as you might have guessed, the percentage of recipients who open an email out of your total number of recipients.
-Keep in mind, the email is only counted as opened when the recipient enables images in your email to be displayed, or when the recipient clicks on a link in the email.
-Your emails’ average open rate should be anywhere between 15-25%.
+Remember that the email is only counted as opened when the recipient enables images in your email to be displayed or when the recipient clicks on a link in the email.
+Your emails' average open rate should be between 15-25%.

 Click-through rate (CTR)

-This gives you a better idea of whether your content itself is interesting, whether the link placements are working, and if your CTAs are clear and engaging enough.
+This gives you a better idea of whether your content is interesting, whether the link placements are working, and whether your CTAs are clear and engaging enough.

 Social media engagement

-Most social media platforms like Facebook, Instagram, and Twitter, offer great tools for analytics and insights.
-If you have (which you should) a Facebook business account, you’re able to see all types of metrics and insights, here’s what it looks like:
+Most social media platforms, like Facebook, Instagram, and Twitter, offer great tools for analytics and insights.
+If you have (which you should) a Facebook business account, you can see all types of metrics and insights.

-Business Manager on the other hand, offers more in-depth analytics on the performance of your ads and offers detailed insights on how your money is spent.
-Additionally if you’re using marketing platforms like Hubspot, they offer great analytics tools which you can use to track different metrics on.
+Facebook Business Manager offers more in-depth analytics on the performance of your Facebook advertisement campaigns and offers detailed insights on how your money is spent.

 Post engagement (likes, comments, shares)

-Like we mentioned before, the engagement performance is not only about the ego-boost of how many likes your post gets, but it also directly affects the visibility of your posts on the different platforms.
+As we mentioned before, engagement performance is not only about the ego boost of how many likes your post gets, but it also directly affects the visibility of your posts on different platforms.